Remittance Advice Letter

 Dear Mr. ABC,

-This letter is being written to let you know that I have made the payment of 1000$ on 10th Oct 20XX against the invoice (mention the invoice number) with a due date of 15th Oct 20XX.
-The payment of shoes purchased from you has been cleared with the help of a check.
-Please find the copy of that check enclosed with this letter.
+This letter is to inform you that I paid $1000 on 10th Oct 20XX against the invoice (mention the invoice number), due on 15th Oct 20XX.
+The payment for shoes purchased from you has been cleared with a check.
+Please find a copy of that check enclosed with this letter.

-In case you have any questions regarding the information provided above, don’t hesitate to contact me on [X].
-Please deposit the check and let me know if any problem occurs.
+If you have any questions about the information above, please get in touch with me at [X].
+Please deposit the check and let me know if any problems occur.
 It was an enjoyable experience shopping for shoes from you.

 Regards,